Skip to content

 Click on "Launch".
 This will bring you to a new screen showing your interactive sessions.
 Wait for your session to be ready, then click on "Connect to Jupyter".
 This brings you into a JupyterLab environment.

-Step 4: Set a Working Directory and Upload Files
+Step 3: Set a Working Directory and Upload Files

-Now we need to define a working directory.
+Now we need to create and define a working directory.
 These will contain all files necessary for the tutorial.
 A new directory can be created using folder icon on the top left of the file browser:

 Screenshot